 Since Hurricane Sandy battered the New Jersey coastline in 2012, coastal decision-makers have been inundated with data, tools, assessment techniques, and planning guidance to help them prepare communities to face future extreme storm events.
 Concurrently, the New Jersey Climate Adaptation Alliance, a network of policymakers, practitioners, academics, non-governmental organizations, and business leaders designed to build climate change preparedness in New Jersey, requested that Rutgers University convene a panel to identify planning options that coastal managers can use as part of resilience efforts.
 The panel suggested a framework for communities to apply a “total water level approach,” reflecting user-defined combinations of sea level rise and flood conditions and providing communities with additional flexibility to evaluate a range of flood conditions and time horizons for planning.

-In this project, Jacques Cousteau National Estuarine Research Reserve and Rutgers University, who have collaborated for more than a decade to develop coastal resilience tools, are working together to both streamline the resilience data, tools, and techniques used by coastal decision makers and operationalize the total water level approach.
-By streamlining and enhancing existing mapping and decision-support tools, this project will increase the capacity of New Jersey’s coastal decision-makers to assess and plan for potential risks to people and property from future storms and related flooding.
+In this project, Jacques Cousteau National Estuarine Research Reserve and Rutgers University, who have collaborated for more than a decade to develop coastal resilience tools, worked together to both streamline the resilience data, tools, and techniques used by coastal decision makers and operationalize the total water level approach.
+By integrating and enhancing existing mapping and decision-support tools, this project increased the capacity of New Jersey’s coastal decision-makers to assess and plan for potential risks to people and property from future storms and related flooding.